Janicejay/simple_shell/README.md

 - Handles ; as a command separator.
 - Can read and execute commands from files (work in progress).

-## List of allowed functions and system calls in the project
+### List of allowed functions and system calls in the project
-> [!NOTE]
-> 'Every other required function or system call must be custom-made.'
+> Every other required function or system call must be custom-made.

 - `access` (man 2 access)
 - `chdir` (man 2 chdir)